-Positive Referral System E-Pass Students have the opportunity to earn Students have the opportunity to earn an e-pass for displaying exemplary positive referrals for showing courage, behavior and effort academically by not character, and citizenship within the receiving discipline referrals, remaining classrooms, hallways, and gathering in good standing academically, areas.
-Students who obtain positive excellent attendance, and knowledge of referrals have the opportunity to earn goals for the future.
-Students who earn the following: an E-Pass have the opportunity to earn the following: 1.
+Positive Referral System E-Pass Students have the opportunity to earn Students have the opportunity to earn an e-pass for displaying exemplary positive referrals for showing courage, behavior and effort academically by character, and citizenship within the not receiving discipline referrals, classrooms, hallways, and gathering remaining in good standing areas.
+Students who obtain positive academically, excellent attendance, referrals have the opportunity to earn and knowledge of goals for the future. the following: Students who earn an E-Pass have the opportunity to earn the following: 1.
 Positive Phone Call Home 1.
 Access to E-Zones where electronic devices are permitted 2.
 Special lunch with the staff 2.
 Independent lunch outside of school member (s) of their choice within our complex (driving off campus is not permitted) 3.
 Off campus lunch access 3.
 Guided College Campus Tours 4.
 Guided College Campus Tours 4.
 Opportunities for leadership